 • McGill Library Website

-- The library website offers a variety of helpful services from databases to citation guides.
-It is a great place to start your research for any project and to learn more about possible topics of interest. - https://www.mcgill.ca/library/
+The library website offers a variety of helpful services from databases to citation guides.
+It is a great place to start your research for any project and to learn more about possible topics of interest.

 McGill Tutorial Service